mig82/viskit/README.md

 structure, it is not used as the source, loading image or "not found" image by any image widget, nor as the background to any container widgets.

-An image is considered _missing_ when despite it being referred to by a form, widget, property or skin, it cannot be found in the project structure
+An image reference is considered _broken_ when despite it being set in a widget, skin, splash screen, app icon or store art, it cannot be found in the project structure.

 ## Find Skins